mikaelvesavuori/figmagic/README.md

 - `figma` (default folder name) will contain the extracted Figma JSON
 - `tokens` (default folder name) will contain the token files (in `.mjs` or `.js` format)

+## Planning and roadmap

+- `2.1.2`: Output as per Styled System format
+- `2.2.0`: Output graphics (SVG or PNG format)
+- `2.3.0`: Scaffold components and elements with code templates

 ## Possible future work items